ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 The ``name:`` line should be capitalized and not include a trailing dot.

-If your examples use boolean parameters, use yes/no values.
+If your examples use boolean options, use yes/no values.
 Since the documentation generates boolean values as yes/no, having the examples use these values as well makes the module documentation more consistent.

 If your module returns facts that are often needed, an example of how to use them can be helpful.